 Why is governance important for organizations?

 Corporate governance decisions affect many stakeholders—from employees to suppliers to investors.
-The board’s duty is to balance the interest of each of these constituents, and make sure each are treated fairly.
+The board’s duty is to balance the interests of each of these constituents, and make sure each is treated fairly.

 What are the consequences of poor governance?

 Corporate governance is directly tied to a company’s reputation, financial health, and attractiveness to investors.
 When governance goes awry it can lead to outcomes like the scandal that rocked Volkswagen in 2015, when it was revealed that the firm had rigged engine emissions inspections—an order that came from the top of the company.
 Other problems can involve insufficient cooperation with auditors, improper accounting practices, misalignment in executive compensation packages, or poor management structure—any of which can severely hamper the organization’s ability to meet its objectives.

 How To Put Effective Corporate Governance in Place

 It's easy to pontificate on what constitutes good governance.
 It's a much harder lift to implement it.
 Getting governance right comes down to thoughtfully building your governance framework and putting controls in place to ensure your organization is adhering to the policies, direction, and short- and long-term strategy across the board.

 Strengthen Institutional Frameworks

 In order to strengthen institutional frameworks, you need visibility into the landscape your organization is operating in.
 You have to know what risks and opportunities face your organization and what actions you can take to mitigate or capitalize on them.

 For example, in managing risk governance, you want to make sure you're identifying, assessing, and communicating what the business risks to your organization are and what the action plan is for addressing them should one pass the tolerance threshold of your key risk indicators.

 The best way to do this is to start using a reliable, scalable GRC platform that can provide insight into where your risks exist and what you can do about them.